1712n/dn-institute/content/attacks/posts/2021-05-19-PancakeBunny.md

 ---
 date: 2021-05-19
 target-entities: PancakeBunny
-entity-types: DeFi
+entity-types: DeFi, Yield Aggregator
 attack-types: Flash Loan Attack
 title: "PancakeBunny suffers a flash loan attack"
 ---

 ## Summary

-On May 19, 2021 PancakeBunny, a yield farming aggregator built on Binance Smart Chain decentralized finance (DeFi) protocol, suffered a flash loan attack.
+On May 19, 2021 PancakeBunny, a yield farming aggregator built on Binance Smart Chain, suffered a flash loan attack.
 According to [the SlowMist report they shared after investigating the incident](https://slowmist.medium.com/slowmist-pancakebunny-hack-analysis-4a708e284693)
 > The attacker first borrows a huge amount of WBNB tokens from the multiple liquidity pools of PancakeSwap and borrows a huge amount of WBNB tokens from the Fortube project.
 >
 These assets were used to manipulate the price of BUNNY/BNB and USDT/BNB.